 We are a corporate member of the Australian Network on Disability, Diversity Council of Australia, Pride in Diversity and National Association of Women in Construction.
 These organisations are committed to recognising and maximising the important role of diversity in business and we look to them for benchmarking, resources and education.
-We also seek sponsorship and partnership opportunities that contribute to thought leadership and advocacy in the property industry.
+We also seek sponsorship and partnership opportunities that contribute to thought leadership and advocacy in the property industry, and in particular are an active sponsor of the Property Council of Australia Academy.

-Our Managing Director and CEO is a key member of the Property Champions of Change and we continue to share and apply learnings from this group.
+Our Managing Director and CEO is a member of the Property Champions of Change and we continue to share and apply learnings from this group.

 A comprehensive set of targets and priorities guides our approach to our people and culture.
-We report on progress against our priorities and targets in our ESG Review and ESG Data Pack.
+We report on progress against our priorities and targets in our Annual Report and ESG Data Pack.